2011 Wisconsin protests: Union contract extension protests

-In various localities throughout the state, communities are determining whether to extend or not to extend union contracts before Governor Walker's budget repair bill takes effect.
+In various localities throughout the state, communities determined whether to extend or not to extend union contracts before Governor Walker's budget repair bill took effect.
 In Wauwatosa, the common council voted not to ratify tentative agreements with the public works, dispatcher, clerical and fire unions after a crowd of about 100 people turned out, most urging city officials to wait until the governor's proposed state budget-repair bill became law.
 However, the council reconvened for a second time within a month to reconsider extending the contracts with both supporters and opponents lined up to speak at the special meeting held to reopen the discussion of the labor contracts, with the council voting 8–7 to extend the contracts.
 The mayor subsequently vetoed the measure and criticized the council's decision to take the approach they did to policy making.

 In Menomonee Falls, a majority of residents in attendance opposed a contract by a margin of nearly 5-to-1 against the ratification of new contracts, urging the board to wait, however it was passed after four hours of debate with members of the community shouting "shame" because the board approved the union contract extension.
 The Menomonee Falls School District and the teachers reached a tentative agreement on a two-year contract settlement.
 The board room was packed, and 50 to 75 more were gathered in the library watching the meeting on a live feed.
 Residents pleaded for the board to table the vote on the contract until more information could be gathered regarding the new contract.
 Residents said they wanted time to review the contract, discuss and debate it.
 The board signed a privacy provision with the teachers union in October before negotiations began.
 It restricted the board from releasing the actual 80-page contract document to the public before both the board and the teachers union approved it.
 The agreement also guaranteed a "yes" vote from two board members who are on the negotiating team.
 Even if the vote were delayed a week as requested, board members explained that they still would not be able to release the full contract document for the public to view.
 The board was unable to tell residents how much the co-pay for teachers would be with their new insurance provider.
 "We have to rely on our other board members", one board member said.
 "But in fairness to everyone, I will probably read it, but I will not read anything I don't already know."
 One local resident said of the actions by the school board, "What we have here is a major trust problem, and nobody trusts you right now."
 If the courts ruled the bill was law when Walker signed it, the law would become retroactive to that date, and this contract becomes void.
 If the law isn't enacted until after the vote, this contract would be valid for the duration of the agreement.